nogibjj/John_Coogan_IndividualProject1/README.md

 | max   |  46.6    |     8       |        455     | 5140     |        24.8    |  82     |   3        |

 ### Below is the result of the visualize function from the script which plots vehicle weight against mpg.
+These images are saved into a figures directory with the lib defined save_plot() function.
 ![Alt text](pythonproject/figures/scatter_plot_ScatterPlot.png)

 ### This is the front end of a potential CD pipeline which will quality control continuously developed code into a deployment environment.
 Future iterations will build on this baseline best practice and scale into projects of higher complexity.
+This structure can be used to rapidly develop and quality control data science projects of much higher complexity.